 Giving a heavy sigh, Sirius pushed himself off the doorframe and entered the room.
 "That's something you can't go back into the past, even for all the time turners in the world.
-Snape couldn't keep you because of his place in the Order and Death Eater, there was too much danger.
-All children in the Death Eater's circle experience bad thing in their lives and Snape didn't want you to be exposed to that."
+Snape couldn't keep you because of his place in the Order and Death Eater; there was too much danger.
+All children in the Death Eater's circle experience, bad thing in their lives and Snape, didn't want you to exposed to that."

 "I know."
-Harry sighed and sat down in one of the chair in the room.
-"I just… all my life, I wanted family, to be part of something then, at eleven, I was thrown into this world and still I'm learning a lot of new things after five years.
+Harry sighed and sat down in one of the chairs in the room.
+"I just… all my life, I wanted a family, to be part of something then, at eleven, thrust into this new world I knew nothing of, and still I'm learning a lot of new things after five years.
 What more is there?"

 "That's right, keep going."
 Sirius gestured to the book.

-Harry returned to the book and found that despite the family that put holes on the tapestry, there were names included and there were symbols on the sides of their names showing which sides they fell on.
-Severus Snape's name was symbolized under the good side, not the bad.
+Harry returned to the book and found that despite the family that put holes on the tapestry, there were names included and there were symbols next to their names showing which sides of the war they fell on.
+Severus Snape's name symbolized the good, not the bad.
 It made Harry feel a little bit better.
 He turned the pages and saw a blank page with a single name on the top, "Hermione Jane Granger."

 "A page for her, she has no previous record or lineage with magic.
-She is the first in her family, thus she begin her own family tree.
-It will record the names of who she marries and her own children and after that.
+She is the first in her family; thus she begins her family tree.
+It will record the names of who she marries and her children and after that.
 It was Lily's gift to me for my birthday.
 Take a look at my page."

 Harry's eyes welled up with tears.
 "Why did you guys tell me before?"

 Sirius shook his head.
-"We couldn't until now.
-It would have brought too much questions and your mother made it clear to not reveal anything to you until after your fifteenth birthday.
+"We could not tell you until now.
+It would have brought too many questions, and your mother made it clear to not reveal anything to you until after your fifteenth birthday.
 Now on, anything you want to find out, ask.
 Dumbledore can't hold anything back now; he has to tell you whatever you need to know."